Art Nouveau Style Mahogany and Bubinga Side Tables

 The mahogany whiplash legs of these tables hit the Art Nouveau definition spot on.
 The leg tops curve over like plant tendrils, with the front legs’ whiplashes licking the table top.

 Designing these tables was a project in itself.
-I held numerous design sessions with the customer to create rough sketches of the tables.
-The design was finalized by making scale 3D models, and full-size mockups of the legs and whiplashes.
+My customer was very engaged in the project, and we had numerous design sessions.
+The first step was to create rough sketches of the tables.
+The design was thenfinalized by making multiple scale 3D models, and full-size mockups of the legs and whiplashes.
 Creating the actual legs involved a lot of handwork, just like they did it during the Art Nouveau period.